Durlabh8972/Assignemet-3-jenkins-azure-function-DT8938972/README.md

 4. **Run the pipeline** and verify:
    - Build stage installs dependencies
    - Test stage runs all tests successfully
-   - Deploy stage pushes code to Azure Function
+   - Deploy stage pushes code to Azure Function.

 ## Testing the Azure Function
 Visit the Azure Function URL in a browser or use Postman to verify output is: `Hello, World!`